jianxunbak/Assignment-4.1/lesson.md

 ### Benefits

-As a class, let's put our answers together to by explaining the benefits of DevOps in our own words:
+In your groups, choose 2 benefits and explain the benefits of DevOps in our own words:

+*Note to the instructor: You can assign 2 per group to avoid repetitions*

 |# Benefit|Explanation|
 |-|-|